 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable and other receivables, loans and borrowings, and accounts payable and other payables that are denominated in foreign currency.
-A strengthening (weakening) of 5% of the NTD against each transaction currencies currency on December 31, 2023 and 2022 would have increased (decreased) the net income by \$2,804,000 and \$1,737,000.
-The analysis in 2023 is performed on the same basis for 2022.
+A strengthening (weakening) of 5% of the NTD against each transaction currencies currency on December 31, 2024 and 2023 would have increased (decreased) the net income(loss) by \$695,000 and \$2,804,000.
+The analysis in 2024 is performed on the same basis for 2023.